Command StaffChief of the Department of Campus Safety

 - Make available prevention tools (engraving machines, security marking pens personal inventory logs and courtesy info cards ) for the entire university community

 Bethune – Cookman University is highly proactive in maintaining a safe and secure academic environment in which our students can succeed.
-As part of a comprehensive effort within the Department of Public Safety we have established a very effective investigation process to solve crime and prevent repeat offenses.
+As part of a comprehensive effort within the Department of Campus

-The investigation process at Bethune Cookman University, include criminal and administrative investigation into alleged violation of law or the Student Code of Conduct that occur on university property or within its statutory jurisdiction.
+The investigation process at Bethune – Cookman University includes a criminal and administrative investigation into alleged violation of law or the Student Honor code that occur on university property or within its statutory jurisdiction.
 This is done in cooperation with other local and state agencies and the university’s Judicial Affairs office.

 The investigation process is currently under the direct supervision of the Lieutenant.